SaifJamilKhan/musicq-android/README.md

 android
 =======

-Android app for HayStack.
+Android app for Musicq.
 Best used for finding youtube videos to add to playlist.